cubantonystark/RaspAp_Cell_Hat/README.md

 ```
 The [installer](https://docs.raspap.com/quick/) will complete the steps in the manual installation (below) for you.

+It is recommended you change the default SSH password fro the 'pi' user before rebooting.

 After the reboot at the end of the installation the wireless network will be
 configured as an access point as follows:
 * IP address: 10.3.141.1